Supporting the ‘forgotten’ survivors of childhood cancer

 Support for parents and siblings of patients

-And because a childhood cancer diagnosis impacts a child’s whole family, there are also interventions for parents and siblings of patients.
+A childhood cancer diagnosis impacts a child’s whole family, so there are also interventions for parents and siblings of patients.

 For all the programs, the focus is on identifying problems as early as possible to gain the maximum benefit.